ThePrimeagen/fem-jsperf/lessons/04-the-best-improvement/A-whats-next.md

 Stop writing javascript.
 I mean this as literal as possible.
 Lets relook at our profiles and make some observations.

-* we are largly idle
+* we still have lots of idle
+* bits on websocket are there
 * we produce most of our memory from our websocket program

 <br/>